hammingweight/fim_sidecar/README.md

 ## How does this work?
 ### Accessing files via `procfs`
-To see how this works, get an `ash` shell to the `fim` container in the `helloserver` pod and list the processes.
+To see how this works, open an `ash` shell to the `fim` container in the `helloserver` pod and list the processes.

 ```
 $ kubectl exec -it helloserver -c fim -- ash